Cosmological Arguments for God's existence argue that there must be a first cause, which itself is uncaused.

 Another objection to Definition 2 in the minds of many people, "sovereign" entails sentience, which we have not proven.
 We will return to this point later on.

-A sovereign, all-powerful uncaused cause (do we want this?)
+An all-controlling uncaused cause (do we want this?)

-An irreducibly sovereign uncaused cause
+An irreducibly all-controlling uncaused cause

-Case 1: X is irreducibly sovereign.
+Case 1: X is irreducibly all-controlling.

-Only one irreducibly sovereign uncaused cause
+Only one irreducibly all-controlling uncaused cause

 Case I: There is something that belongs to both A and B.